• Skip to primary navigation

 Enter Name of System Restore Point

-You will see a pop-up indicating the progress of System Restore Point being created.
+5. You will see a pop-up indicating the progress of System Restore point being created.
 Once the process is completed, you will see a confirmation message.

 System Restore Point Successfully Created Notification

-You have now successfully created a System Restore Point on your computer.
+This confirms that you have successfully created a Manual System Restore point on your computer.

 Related